Trainable Loss Weights in Super-Resolution: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{oday}, with the increase in access to digital cameras and the production of computer games with high image quality, the need to improve the quality of images has grown.
-Also, the increasing development of other areas of computer vision and their need for images with suitable quality as input has doubled the importance of improving image super-resolution in software form \cite{realworldreview}.
+\IEEEPARstart{T}{oday}, with the increasing application of image super-resolution in enhancing the accuracy and reducing noise in medical images, as well as its growing utilization in improving the quality of computer games, and furthermore, the use of image super-resolution in the analysis and pre-processing of satellite images, the need for improving image quality through deep learning has emerged. \cite{realworldreview}.
 Fortunately, with the growth of the processing power of GPUs, the possibility of training deep neural networks has become easier and more accessible.
 As a result, various areas of computer vision and image processing, including the super-resolution problem, have moved towards these networks.
 The super-resolution problem means finding a high-quality image from a low-quality image.
 Super-resolution problem is an ill-posed problem with more than one solution for a given input image \cite{survey}. \\ A significant challenge in image super-resolution is the gap between numerical criteria and human judgment.
 Numerical criteria consider the similarity between the two images due to pixel-wise similarity.
 But the different pixel of the image does not necessarily have the same importance for human perception \cite{LPIPS}.
 In this article, trainable loss weights (TLW) is introduced by estimating the weight for each pixel.
-Proposed loss uses the advantages of pixel-wise loss and improves the perceptual similarity of images, by weighting the loss in each pixel. \\ For this purpose, a weighting neural network has been needed to estimate the weight of loss.
+Proposed loss uses the advantages of pixel-wise loss and improves the perceptual similarity of images, by weighting the loss in each pixel.
+For this purpose, a weighting neural network has been needed to estimate the weight of loss.
 The output of this network should be the fixed sum weights so that each one has a value between zero and one.
 For this reason, a fixed sum activation layer has been presented.
 Also, the Expectation-Maximization (EM) \cite{EM} approach has been used to optimize the super-resolution(SR) network and the weighing network.
-In short, in this paper: \begin{itemize} \item A new method for training the weight of loss has been introduced that improves the learned perceptual image patch similarity (LPIPS) \cite{LPIPS} and signal-to-noise ratio (PSNR) criteria. \item A criterion for comparing weights of loss based on the LPIPS network has been defined. \item A new activate function, called “FixedSum”, has been introduced which can keep all the components of the outputs between zero and one while keeping the sum of the output array constant. \item Optimal weight of loss and high-quality image have been estimated with the EM approach.
+In short, in this paper: \begin{itemize} \item A new method for training the weight of loss has been introduced that improves the learned perceptual image patch similarity (LPIPS) \cite{LPIPS} and signal-to-noise ratio (PSNR) criteria. \item A criterion for comparing weights of loss based on the LPIPS network has been defined. \item A new activate function, called “FixedSum”, has been introduced which can keep all the components of the outputs between zero and one while keeping the sum of the output array constant. \item Optimal weight of loss and high-quality image have been estimated with the EM approach. \end{itemize}